we-are-va/we-are-va.github.io/_work/spero-greek-restaurant.md

   media_alignment: Right
   media:
     image: "/uploads/Spero-550-x-750px-03.jpg"
-  content: '"Sexy greek with large biceps but little form.
+  content: '## "Sexy greek with large biceps but little form.
 Often awkward and careless
     but may be the greatest lover you ever have"'
   headline: Urban Dictionary
 - template: gallery